 Pesky pine needles strewn throughout the house can be avoided by using a large bag to cover and carry it curbside.
 Lee Valley Tools offers a reusable heavy-duty bag for just this purpose.

 Cut-your-own begins this weekend and runs seven days a week until Christmas.
-The cost is $25, while the pre-cut trees are $30 and up, depending on the variety.

 “Unlike the big wholesalers, I wait until the very last to cut them so they’re very fresh – fresher than any Christmas tree lot,” Desroches said.